-A copy of any notice sent to Enron Group pursuant to Section 2 or Section 6 must also be sent to (i) Enron Corp., Attention: Corporate Secretary at the above address and facsimile no. (713) 853-2534, and (ii) Enron North America Corp., Attention: Assistant General Counsel, Trading Group at the above address and facsimile no. (713) 646-4818.
+A copy of any notice sent to Enron Group pursuant to Section 2 must also be sent to (i) Enron Corp., Attention: Corporate Secretary at the above address and facsimile no. (713) 853-2534, and (ii) Enron North America Corp., Attention: Assistant General Counsel, Trading Group at the above address and facsimile no. (713) 646-4818.

 Address for notices or communications to Counterparty Group: